quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 So this rule says you can assign a type to an expression, you can also assign any super type of that type to it.
 For example, if an expression can be assigned a type `Circle`, then it can be assigned a type `Shape` too.
 In that example, $\sigma'$ would be `Circle` and $\sigma$ would be `Shape`.

 This rule is how foralls are transformed into mono types.
 Since $\forall a. a \rightarrow a \sqsubseteq nat \rightarrow nat$, the identity function can be instantiated into the `nat`-only identity function.
 It's also how polymorphic functions get "magically" instantiated to appropriate monomorphic types in rules like $App$.
-This rule has to happen "behind the scenes" for polymorphic functions to be called with their appropriate monomorphic instantiations.
+This rule has to be applied "behind the scenes" for polymorphic functions to be called with their appropriate monomorphic instantiations.
 Again, this rule says nothing about _how_ to instantiate, just that it is allowed if we follow subtyping rules.
 We'll get more control and clarity in the algorithmic rule system.

 So if I typed $\textrm{let } id = \lambda x.x \textrm{ in } id\ 1$, the variable $id$ might be assigned type $\forall a. a \rightarrow a$, but when it's called, it must be instantiated with the type $nat \rightarrow nat$, which is valid since this instantiation follows the subtyping rules.